There are several different theories on the best order to take the CPA exam sections.

 Here’s What I Did

 All of this obviously comes down to personal experience and knowledge of the individual topics.
-That’s why this theory makes way more sense than any other standard theory.
-Why should everyone strive to take the same parts in the same order when we all are better and worse at different subjects?
+Why should everyone strive to take the same parts in the same order when we are all better and worse at different subjects?
 We shouldn’t.
 We should choose the right section order based on our own individual knowledge and skill sets.

-Another side note, my theory only works if you are willing able to put in the time required for this order.
-Life happens and you may not be able to take a difficult section in the next quarter.
-You may have to take two easier sections back to back because of work or because you have the nerve to maintain a social life.
+Another side note, my theory only works if you are willing and able to put in the time required for this order.
+Life happens, and you may not be able to take a difficult section in the next quarter.
+You may have to take two easier sections back-to-back because of work or big events.

-Either way, this is my take on the subject and it worked awesome for me.
-I’m sure you’ll do just as well if you follow this strategy too.
-You have to proper order now.
-Get out there and kill it.
+Either way, this is my take on the subject, and it worked well for me.
+I’m sure you’ll do just as well if you follow this strategy, too.
+Now that you know what to do, get out there and kill it.

 Summary of the Order to Take the CPA Exam